 - Get clean, renewable energy for your home

-Some people collect enough solar energy from their panels to share with the world around them.
+Some people collect enough solar energy from their panels to share with the world.
 But that’s a discussion for down the road.
-So, for now, here are five tips to help you start understanding the world of powering your home with solar panels.
+So, here are five tips to help you start understanding the world of powering your home with solar panels.

 Star By Asking The Professionals

-Not only that but the installation and setup of a solar energy system are complex and not something recommended as a DIY project.
+Also, the installation and setup of a solar energy system are complex and different from what is recommended as a DIY project.
 Furthermore, you could make costly mistakes when you don’t know what you’re doing with solar power systems.